frontendweb-pk/books/postgresql/views.md

 # PostgreSQL views

+In PostgreSQL views are `virtual` tables that represent data of the underlying tables.

 A views is a named query stored in a `PostgreSQL database server`.

 A view is defined based on `one` and `more` tables wich are known as `base table`, and the query that defines the view is referred to as a defining query.